Recovery Update: 12 Weeks After Brain Surgery

-My mom washed my hair for the first time and I remember being so nervous about my scar but I looked and felt miles better without it scraped into a bun.
+My mom washed my hair for the first time and I remember being so nervous about my scar but I looked and felt miles better without scraping it into a bun.
 Started my physio which seemed stupidly easy (toe tapping on the bottom of the stairs, looking left and right, touching the tiles in the kitchen etc) but it was challenging for me and I was unable to do most of the things without holding on or being held, which I found frustrating.
 How could something so easy be so hard?

 Saw family for the first time which settled them but I immediately felt guilty when my Nan later told me she knew something was wrong when I called her before my surgery to lie and say “I won’t be able to call at all next week as I’m away with work.”